tonioni/ussload/readme.txt

 v2.0:

-- MMU memory and ROM translation support (68030, 68040 and 68060)
+- MMU based memory and Map ROM support (68030, 68040 and 68060)
 - GVP MapROM support added.
 GVP A530 and most A2000 and A3000 GVP boards.
 - Blizzard 1230 MKI/II/III/IV, 1240, 1260 MapROM support added.
 - ACA1233n MapROM support added, in both 68030 and 68EC020 modes.
 - ACA123x 128M model MapROM support fixed.
 - Switch off all floppy drive motors before memory decompression.
-- Fixed crash if 68020 or 68030 statefile was loaded and CPU was 68040 or 68060.
+- Fixed crash if 68020 or 68030 state file was loaded and CPU was 68040 or 68060.
 - Fixed uncompressed state file support.
 - Load also Kickstart files from current directory.